turingschool/front-end-curriculum/lessons/module-4/intro-to-express.md

 ## Advantages of Express
 While Node.js provides us with all of the functionality we need for our back-ends, writing this logic without Express is more difficult to make sense of and maintain.
 The two biggest advantages of Express are:

-1. the collection of helpful utilities and conveniences that abstract away the Node.js complexity. (e.g. sending a single image file in raw Node.js is quite complex, but can be done in just one line with express)
+1. The collection of helpful utilities and conveniences that abstract away the Node.js complexity. (e.g. sending a single image file in raw Node.js is quite complex, but can be done in just one line with express)
-2. the ability to refactor request handlers into smaller pieces that are more modular and maintainable.
-(Node.js, by default, requires you to create one large request handler, which makes your logic more rigid and difficult to refactor)
+2. The ability to refactor route handlers into smaller pieces that are more modular and maintainable.
+(Node.js, by default, requires you to create one large route handler, which makes your logic more rigid and difficult to refactor)

 ## Request Flow
 When we are just using Node.js, the flow of a single request might look like this: